Sebastian-Inaba/INABA-Log/README.md

 ### Progress Updates

-- Split up the components in to child components

-- Fixed array parsing

-- Added Patch component
+- Added a filter wrapper component for the lists

-- Changed some style in admin page
+- Next will be home page get components and then i will redo the deep dive and post page style.

 #### Full Design Example (might not be final product)